ajn123/ajn123.github.io/_posts/2024-12-25-dockercompose.md

 If you do 'docker compose up --no-cache' it will build the docker image from scratch and then run it.
 This means that if you make a change to the docker file you need to do 'docker compose up --no-cache' before you can run the container.

-#6 understand the COPY command
+# 6 understand the COPY command
 the command command can look simple but it can be tricky.
 If you are copying a file from the host machine to the container you need to make sure that the file exists in the host machine.
 If you are copying a file from the build stage to the run stage you need to make sure that the file exists in the build stage.
 Also understand the importance of slashes in the path.
 If you are copying a file from the host machine to the container you need to make sure that the file exists in the host machine.
-If you are copying a file from the build stage to the run stage you need to make sure that the file exists in the build stage.

 ```yaml
 COPY --from=build-stage /app/build /app/build